ModelOriented/hstats/README.md

 	F(\boldsymbol x) = \sum_{j}^{p} F_j(x_j).
 $$

-To measure the relative amount of variability explained by all interactions, we can therefore study the test statistic of total interaction strength
+To measure the relative amount of variability unexplained by all main effects, we can therefore study the test statistic of total interaction strength

 $$
   H^2 = \frac{\frac{1}{n} \sum_{i = 1}^n \left[F(\boldsymbol x_i) - \sum_{j = 1}^p\hat F_j(x_{ij})\right]^2}{\frac{1}{n} \sum_{i = 1}^n\left[F(\boldsymbol x_i)\right]^2}.
 $$

-It equals the variability of the predictions unexplained by the main effects.
 A value of 0 would mean there are no interaction effects at all.

 ### Workflow